dahouabdelghani/arabic_word_embeddings_CNN/README.md

 - Arabic_WE_eval - Arabic Word Embeddings models evaluation using Arabic word analogies
 - Arabic_WE_model - Arabic Word Embeddings models
 - CNN - Convolutional Neural Network to train and evalute Arabic sentiment classification task
-- Weights - best weights from training will be saved in this folder
+- Weights - Best weights from training will be saved in this folder

 Requirements